lappis-tools/copr-status/README.md

 plackup -Ilib
 ```

-> There is a util/update_files.pl file that must be running
+> There is a subroutine in util/start.pl file that must be running
 in order to update spec files.
+> The util/start.pl script is called by the systemd unit file provided
+in order to serve the app and run the subroutine that updates the
+spec files.
 ----
 # Configuration